qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 You can create an editor with several tabs and named groups to present the attribute fields.

 Choose 'Drag and drop designer' and an attribute column.
-Use the |mActionSignPlus|
+Use the |signPlus|
 icon to create a category to insert a tab or a named group (see figure_fields_3_).
 When creating a new category, QGIS will insert a new tab or named group for the category in the built-in form.
-The next step will be to assign the relevant fields to a selected category with the |mActionArrowRight| icon.
+The next step will be to assign the relevant fields to a selected category with the |arrowRight| icon.
 You can create more categories and use the same fields again.

 Other options in the dialog are 'Autogenerate' and 'Provide ui-file'.